Secondary Field Requirements

 - AC 221 Critical Thinking in Data Science

-*Students can, with the permission of the program committee, count CS 109a/b in place of AC 209a/b.
+*In certain circumstances, students can count CS 109a/b in place of AC 209a/b.

 Two electives in Computer Science or Statistics.
 Students may choose from a wide variety of elective courses offered by the Computer Science and Statistics faculties.
-A list of suggested electives can be found <here>
+A list of suggested electives can be found here.

 Upon completion of required coursework, each candidate for the Data Science Secondary Field will be required to give an oral presentation on a data science research project - typically a small part of the student’s doctoral thesis work or a data-focused side project they have worked on in their lab.
 Students will be expected to display achievement of the Data Science program’s learning outcomes, including the ability to communicate their work in an interdisciplinary context.

-The Institute for Applied Computational Science (IACS) will organize a Secondary Field presentation event once each semester.
+SEAS will organize a Secondary Field presentation event once each semester.